EdVassie/SQL-FineBuild/SQL2017/ReadMe.txt

 SQL FineBuild ReadMe file
-Copyright FineBuild Team © 2018.
+Copyright FineBuild Team Â© 2018.
 Distributed under Ms-Pl License

 This file explains the contents of the \FineBuild folder